-The entertainment segment, which includes products such as DVD/Blu-ray Disc movies, video game hardware and software, books, music CDs and computer software, saw same-store sales increase 12.4% compared with a 3.4% increase during the previous-year period.
-Online sales grew almost 90% to a record $6.7 billion, and made up 43% of total $15.4 billion domestic sales.
+The entertainment segment, which includes myriad products such as DVD/Blu-ray Disc movies, video game hardware and software, books, music CDs and computer software, generated 5% of domestic revenue, or $456 million.
+The segment generated 5% ($441 million) in the previous-year period.